ktrnthsnr/food-festival/README.md

 ﻿# food-festival

-Mobile web application showing venue info such as event detail, calendar, and location, where the project focuses on improving image and page load performance and offline usability.
+Mobile web application showing venue info such as event detail, calendar, and location, where the project focuses on improving image and page load performance through webpack bundling and offline usability through an IndexedDB and a service worker.

 ## GitHub URL